Rajat-R-Bapuri/DSP-Lab-Android-Demos/Java_Demos/JavaBasics.md

 }
 ```

-## Using constructors to create class objects in Java
+## Using constructors to create objects of a class in Java

 In the previous demo it was only a method in a class.
 This demo will help you to get to know about creating objects of a class.
 Detailed information about classes and objects [here](https://docs.oracle.com/javase/tutorial/java/javaOO/index.html)